40u5/steam-market-item_nameid-scraper/README.md

 - **Node.js** v14.0.0 or higher
 - **npm** (bundled with Node.js)
-- A valid Steam account with Market access
+- A valid Steam account

 ---